 It was the best of times, it was the worst of times, it was the age of peak fertility, it was the age of premature ovarian failure — in short, it was a series of sisters that mystified top gynecologists.
-In the early 2000s, Dr. Sherman Silber saw something strange.
-Several sets of sisters showed up at his fertility clinic, where one sister had premature ovarian failure but the other was fertile.
-The puzzling thing was that these sisters were identical twins.

 what unevenly distributed cell population do you think causes the super weird fasting fibrinogen results later in life for monochorionic vs dichorionic